-"There was a donor that wanted to give to the program, but not in a scholarship or software type of fund," French said.
-"They wanted it to be something that was memorable, impactful and very influential on the student-athletes for the rest of their lives."
+"They wanted their donation to be something that was memorable, impactful and very influential on the student-athletes for the rest of their lives," French said.

-With the donation, the Pilots finally had the money for the trip.
-Then it became a matter of figuring out the logistics, what company to partner with, how long to stay, etc. As those details came together and the trip became real, it was time to tell the athletes.
+The donor gave to make the international trip that had been eight years in the making a reality.
+Soon, it became a matter of figuring out the details; what company to partner with, how long to stay, etc. As those details came together and the trip became real, it was time to tell the athletes.

-The coaching staff decided to tell the team over Zoom while they were on break for logistical reasons – they needed to make sure everyone brought back to school their passports or got them updated in case they were expired or about to expire.
-So they gathered the team on a Zoom call and broke the news: they were going to Portugal for an eight-day trip in the Iberian sun.
+The coaching staff decided to tell the team over Zoom while they were on winter break for logistical reasons – to ensure everyone brought back their passports.
+They gathered the team on a Zoom call and shared the news: they were going to Portugal for an eight-day trip in the Iberian sun.

 What followed was a universal look of shock across everyone's faces.
 For Aliyah Dockter, a midfielder for the Pilots, she felt the whole concept of a foreign trip seemed so abstract, like this thing that was always floated as a possibility but might not ever come to fruition.
 Now it was real, and as the days led up to the trip, they got increasingly more and more excited.